A background for thermal photons in heavy ion collisions: Results

 \section{Results}

-We have generated 2x$10^6$ events for each collision system with ISR:MPI = on, SoftQCD:all = on, PromptPhoton:all = on, and the tuned values of $p^{ref}_{T0}$.
-The values of $p^{ref}_{T0}$ for different collision systems and the corresponding $\frac{dN_{ch}}{d\eta}$ can be found in Table 1.
+We have generated 2x$10^6$ events for each collision system with SoftQCD:all = on and the tuned values of $p^{ref}_{T0}$.
 The events are divided into different centrality classes based on $\Sigma E_T$ of the charged hadrons in the rapidity range $-0.35<y<0.35$ to match the kinematic range of the PHENIX detector \cite{Singh:2022ijk}.